knee-berts/cloud-run-order-shop-demo/demos/multi-region-cr-spanner/multi-region-cr-spanner.md

-# Multi Region Orders App
+# Multi Region Orders App with Cloud Run and Spanner
 This demo builds the Orders Shop app in multiple Cloud Run services across multiple regions and puts them behind a Global Loadbalancer so that you can have one endpoint that distributes users to the closest Cloud Run service.

 ## Pre-reqs